QU4SIMOTO/sudoku/README.md

 ### Sudoku game
 Simple sudoku app written in rust.

 ### TODO
-- add TUI so the game can actually be played
+- Handle when game is complete
+- Add menu when app loads to select game
+- Refactor the tui and add window titles, better help etc
-- add sudoku game grid data
+- Add sudoku game grid data and read from this in menu to select game
+- Persist Game data
-- add import for extra game grids
+- Add import tool for extra game grids
-- improve solver
-- fix row/column inconsistency
-- add solver visualisation in TUI
+- Support different grid sizes in UI